Metropolitan Competition

 Key Details:

-• Clubs affiliated to Cricket NSW can enter the competition, with games being played on synthetic wickets.
+• clubs affiliated to Cricket NSW can enter the competition, with games being played on synthetic wickets.

 • Games will be played Sunday afternoons on local grounds provided by clubs.